Quickly, tell me the birth years of your parents …

-A biography of Edmond Rankin says he was born about 1856 in Pennsylvania.
-That conflicts with the 1870 and 1880 censuses, both of which say he was born in Illinois.
+This biography says Edmond was born about 1856 in Pennsylvania.
+That conflicts with the 1870 and 1880 censuses, both of which state he was born in Illinois.
 The bio identifies him as a son of Dr. John Rankin.
 It also says that he was a dry goods merchant, engaged in the insurance business, and was mayor of Kalamazoo in 1902.
 He died in 1924 and is buried in the Mountain Home Cemetery in the city of Kalamazoo.

 1880 census, Richland, Kalamazoo Co., MI, John M. Rankin, 47, physician, b.
 PA, Susan C. Rankin, 47, PA (had cancer), with son Charles E. Rankin, 16, b.
 IL, son James S. Rankin, 9, b.
 MI, son John Rankin, 6, b.
 MI (Susan’s only child), and Sarah A. Rankin, sister, age 52, b PA.
 James S. (possibly Sharp) may be the James S. Rankin, M.D., buried in the Fairview Cemetery, DeKalb, Dekalb Co., IL, whose tombstone gives birth and death dates as 1870 – 1950.